wunschsa/Pipeline/README.md

 # Pipeline

-This is a repository to organize Pipeline Bioinformatics work
+This is a repository to organize Pipeline Bioinformatics course work (620 & 601) and free time work.